JeffreyBenjaminBrown/hode/docs/ui.md

 `M-S-r` (that is, probably, `Alt + Shift + r`).

 Sometimes you wiill want to show all the results buffers at once.
-Switch to the `buffer buffer` to do that, with `M-S-b`.
+Switch to the `Select Grpah Buffer` Buffer to do that.
-The buffer buffer is described below.
+The `Select Grpah Buffer` Buffer is described below.

 When an error happens,
 the main window will automatically switch to the `error buffer`.